Movie File In TOP

 - Custom Resolution - enables the Custom Res parameter below, giving direct control over res in the X and Y axis.

-Use Global Resolution Multiplier - Uses the Global Resolution Multiplier found in Edit>Preferences>TOPs.
+Use Global Res Multiplier - Uses the Global Resolution Multiplier found in Edit>Preferences>TOPs.
 This multiplies all the TOPs resolutions by the set amount.
 This is handy when working on computers with different hardware specifications.
 If a project is designed on a desktop workstation with lots of graphics memory, a user on a laptop with only 64MB VRAM can set the Global Resolution Multiplier to a value of half or quarter so it runs at an acceptable speed.
 By checking this checkbox on, this TOP is affected by the global multiplier.

-Aspect Ratio - sets the image aspect ratio, which is the visible width vs height, independent of the pixel resolution.
+Output Aspect - sets the image aspect ratio, which is the visible width vs height, independent of the pixel resolution.
 If the pixels are not square, the aspect ratio is not the resolution's width/height.
 Watch for unexpected results when compositing TOPs with different aspect ratios.

 - Input - uses the input's aspect ratio.